deepsense.ai Announces Strategy to Become Europe's AI Powerhouse

 WARSAW, Poland, August 16, 2018 /PRNewswire/ --

-Artificial Intelligence and Machine Learning solutions provider deepsense.ai recently laid out its five-year strategy.
+Artificial intelligence and machine learning solutions provider deepsense.ai today laid out its five-year strategy.
 Building on its accomplishments to date, the company aims to move further into the skyrocketing AI solutions market and grow fivefold in size by focusing its services on three key technologies: Predictive Modeling, Computer Vision and Natural Language Processing.
 It will pair that work with comprehensive Data & Analytics Platforms advisory and artificial intelligence/machine learning workshops.

 (Logo: https://mma.prnewswire.com/media/730547/Deepsense_ai_Logo.jpg )